aquariusjr10/Research-Papers-Machine-Learning-and-Artificial-Intelligence-/README.md

-#⚙️ Requirements
+# ⚙️ Requirements

-Python 3.9+
+- Python 3.9+

-PyTorch / TensorFlow (depending on the experiment)
+- PyTorch / TensorFlow (depending on the experiment)

-Hugging Face Transformers (for LLMs and RAG)
+- Hugging Face Transformers (for LLMs and RAG)

-NumPy, Pandas, Matplotlib, Scikit-learn
+- NumPy, Pandas, Matplotlib, Scikit-learn

-You can install the dependencies with:

-pip install -r requirements.txt

-#🚀 Usage
+# 🚀 Usage
 Each subdirectory contains:

-Paper-specific implementation (.ipynb or .py)
+-Paper-specific implementation (.ipynb or .py) -Documentation on methodology

-Documentation on methodology

-Experiments and results
+-Experiments and results

-Run any notebook directly to reproduce experiments.
+-Run any notebook directly to reproduce experiments.

-#📌 Notes
+# 📌 Notes
 This project is for self-learning and educational purposes.
 The implementations may not be fully optimized but are focused on clarity and correctness.
 Contributions, discussions, and suggestions are always welcome.

-#📖 References
+# 📖 References

-Vaswani et al., Attention Is All You Need (2017)
+- Vaswani et al., Attention Is All You Need (2017)

-LeCun et al., Handwritten Digit Recognition with a Back-Propagation Network (1989)
+- LeCun et al., Handwritten Digit Recognition with a Back-Propagation Network (1989)

-Dosovitskiy et al., An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale (2021)
+- Dosovitskiy et al., An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale (2021)

-Hu et al., LoRA: Low-Rank Adaptation of Large Language Models (2021)
+- Hu et al., LoRA: Low-Rank Adaptation of Large Language Models (2021)

-Lewis et al., Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks (2021)
+- Lewis et al., Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks (2021)